 Food looks great on your plate, not in your dumpster!

-These little considerations will be easy on your pocket as well.
+These little considerations will certainly contribute to a sustainable-life in modern times.
+And they will be easy on your pocket as well.

 3. Block those energy leaks at Home

 Just look around your home.
 And reduce the consumption of energy:

 Unplug your appliances and laptops when not in use (do it right away!)

 Turn off the tap while brushing your teeth or washing your face (reduces carbon footprint and BTW resources are not limitless)